 Sergey Naumkin is a Russian Business Lawyer located in the Northwest of the UK.
-His practice specialises in supporting small and medium-sized British companies interested in trade or investment in Russia, the Baltic Sea Countries, and the Kaliningrad region.
+His practice specialises in supporting small and medium-sized British companies interested in trade or investment in Russia and the Baltic Sea Countries.

 Although a great deal of support already exists for larger British firms wanting to do business in Russia, to date there has been little in the way of provision for smaller companies.
 That’s why my practice focuses on those small and medium British firms looking for opportunities in Russia.